Magnetic-field control of interactions in alkaline-earth Rydberg atoms and applications to {\it XXZ} models: Results

+In this subsection, we discuss why the behavior of the anisotropy parameter in ${}^{174}$Yb is significantly different from that in the other atomic species.
+The mechanism for the large $|\delta|$ in ${}^{174}$Yb can be summarized as follows.
+Strong spin-orbit coupling induces singlet-triplet mixing and, together with the multichannel character of the intermediate $P$ states, increases the number of dipole-coupled intermediate channels.
+It also produces a large splitting of the $P$ manifold.
+These effects redistribute the F\"orster defects over a broad energy range.
+As a result, near-resonant intermediate states with both positive and negative F\"orster defects contribute to the van der Waals coefficients, leading to sign-changing perturbative contributions.
+Combined with the Cauchy--Schwarz trend discussed in Appendix~A, this yields $|C_6^{\uparrow\downarrow}|>|C_6|$ and hence a large $|\delta|$.

-Here, we discuss why the behavior of the anisotropy parameter in ${}^{174}$Yb is significantly different from that in the other atomic species.
-To clarify its origin, we first consider the differences in the intermediate $P$ states between ${}^{88}$Sr and ${}^{174}$Yb.
-According to the dipole-selection rules, the states $|n'p, {}^3P_J,m_J'\rangle$ $(J=0,1,2)$ are coupled to $|ns, {}^3S_1,m_J\rangle$ by the dipole operator.
-In the case of ${}^{174}$Yb, in addition to these states, $|n'p,{}^1P_1,m_J'\rangle$ is also coupled to $|ns, {}^3S_1,m_J\rangle$ by the dipole operator.
+Here, we discuss the roles of spin-orbit coupling.
+We first consider the differences in the intermediate $P$ states between ${}^{88}$Sr and ${}^{174}$Yb.
+According to the dipole-selection rules, the states $|n', {}^3P_J,m_J'\rangle$ $(J=0,1,2)$ are coupled to $|n, {}^3S_1,m_J\rangle$ by the dipole operator.
+In the case of ${}^{174}$Yb, in addition to these states, $|n',{}^1P_1,m_J'\rangle$ is also coupled to $|n, {}^3S_1,m_J\rangle$ by the dipole operator.
 This arises from singlet-triplet mixing induced by strong spin-orbit coupling.
 This effect is incorporated into recent MQDT models~\cite{peper2025spectroscopy,kuroda2025microwave}.
 Consequently, ${}^{174}$Yb has a larger number of possible intermediate states than ${}^{88}$Sr.